Joe Altobelli, manager who led O’s to ‘83 WS, dies at 88

 Altobelli managed the Orioles three seasons, then was fired after a 29-26 start in 1985.
 He also managed the San Francisco Giants from 1977-79.
 He led the Chicago Cubs for one game as the interim manager in 1991.

+“In 1978 we got off to a really good start and were in first place until sometime in August,” recalled John Montefusco, a player for Altobelli then.
+“I thought we really had a shot at it and it was all because of Joe.

+“He was a good guy.
+He’d talk to you, sit down with you and go over things with you.
+We had a lot in common.
+I really liked him.
+He brought a calm to the team and everyone liked him.
+He brought chemistry to the club, was a lot of fun to be around and he’d joke with us all the time.”

-He had a career record of 437-407.
-Altobelli also had a successful stretch as the Orioles’ Triple-A manager from 1971-76, when the Rochester Red Wings won two International League championships.
+Altobelli had a career record of 437-407.
+He also had a successful stretch as the Orioles’ Triple-A manager from 1971-76, when the Rochester Red Wings won two International League championships.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports